Home » Our Work

 In 2012, the MPO established a congestion management committee to ensure that the appropriate congestion mitigation strategies are evaluated and promoted for funding in the UPWP, TIP, and LRTP.

-The Express-Highway Performance Dashboard and Arterial Performance Dashboard graphically display peak-period congestion for expressways and arterials in the Boston Region MPO area, in 2015.
+The Express-Highway Performance Dashboard and the Arterial Performance Dashboard graphically display peak-period congestion for expressways in the Boston Region MPO area in 2019.
 The performance measures in the dashboards represent three factors related to congestion: duration, intensity, and travel time reliability.
 Each dashboard consists of regional overview maps, route-specific data, and downloadable accessible tables.
-The data used in both dashboards were collected in 2015 by INRIX and processed by CTPS staff.
+The data used in both dashboards was collected in 2019 by INRIX and processed by CTPS staff.

 Recent CMP Products